Join the WNPEI Team!

 - Incorporate trauma-informed practices and strength-based approaches to foster the growth of participants’ personal and professional development.

 - Conduct needs analysis to determine supports or interventions needed among participants.

-- Incorporate current teaching techniques to keep programs vibrant and engaging for participants.
+- Utilize innovative facilitation approaches to keep programs vibrant and engaging for participants.

-- Ensure the learning environment is respectful and safe for all participants and address any issues/conflict in a respectful and dignified manner.
+- Ensure the learning environment is respectful and safe for all participants and address any issues/conflicts in a respectful and dignified manner.